SamSStarnes/portfolio/README.md

-# portfolio
+Sam Starnes' Portfolio

- Final personal portfolio for BAIS:3300
+This repository is the home of code I wrote to complete my personal portfolio, my final project for BAIS:3300 Digital Product Management in the spring of 2024